khangle880/Devera/README.md

 - - Problem: Models CheckList and Type List causing conflict problem when generating code by AWS
 - - Solution: Change Type List to Model List (Some how custom type is buggy or I'm idiot)

-- [ ] Some how Android is really really laggy
+- [ ] Some how Android is tremendous lag
-- - No idea why :<
+- - No idea why.
+How? :<

-- [ ] Sometimes IOS can't query from AWS cloud
+- [x] Sometimes IOS can't query from AWS cloud
-- - Problem: This is bug from AWS Local
+- - Problem: <strike>This is bug from AWS Local</strike>
+- - Problem: Changed DB in cloud causing this bug
-- - Solution: Delete App and Hope they will fix it in the next release
+- - Solution: Reinstall App will work and Hope they will fix it in the next release

-- [ ] User NetworkImage Avatar get bug when user sudden;y delete and sign up back to AWS
+- [ ] User NetworkImage Avatar get bug when user suddenly delete and sign up back to AWS
 - - Problem: Duplicate UserID key
-- - Solution: ARGGH i don't know how to use AWS Automatic
+- - Solution: ARGGH i don't know how to use AWS Automation

-# Some requirement for this project
+# Requirements for this project

 - IOS > 13
 - Android > 24